Introduction: Definition and Biblical References

 John Calvin (d.
 1564) started out with a very noble motive.
 This French reformer wanted, above all, to uphold the truth that God is all-powerful.
 Thus he argued that absolutely nothing could go against divine omnipotence.
 If even the smallest event occurred in opposition to God’s will, then God would not be all-powerful.
 Do some human souls end up in heaven?
 Of course!
 Obviously, said Calvin, God wills their salvation.
 Do some souls wind up in hell?
 Certainly!
 Obviously God wills their damnation.
 Since human beings go to hell through their own sins, God must, by necessity, will the sins too, as he who wills the end must will the means.
 Ultimately, Calvin denied all human free will after the Fall of Adam.
 All this led him to formulate his peculiar doctrine of absolute predestination.
 According to Calvin, before the Fall and even before creation, God, in His eternal counsels, predestined some of His creatures to salvation (Romans 8:29-30; Ephesians 1:4-5) and others to damnation.
 Alas!
 Poor Calvin!
 His well-intended emphasis on divine omnipotence was so extreme that he forgot all about divine justice and mercy.
 His doctrine of absolute predestination was so bizarre that even some of his own disciples rejected it.
 [ODCC, pp. 223-224, occasionally closely paraphrased.]
 Calvin’s story ought to teach us a lesson: Whenever we emphasize one truth to the exclusion of other truths, we run the risk of going wrong.

 One of the important teachings of the Catholic Church is that, when Christ died, He potentially saved every human soul.
 The Catholic Church teaches that there is no such thing as a child born predestined to hell.
 Anyone living is capable of salvation, because Jesus came to save the entire human race.
 The most rotten, miserable, wretched sinner in the world can be saved, provided he repents.
 Here is a good illustration: Alessandro Serenelli (d.
 1970) was a man who killed a canonized saint, a little girl by the name of Maria Goretti (d.
 1902).
 This man lived a life of degenerate, black atheism and hopeless negativism.
 Yet he was converted in prison.
 He was very devout after his conversion and spent his last twenty years on earth living with the Capuchins.
-(By the way, the popular beverage cappuccino gets its name from the fact that it resembles in color the brown habit worn by the Capuchin monks.)
+(By the way, the popular beverage known as cappuccino gets its name from the fact that it resembles in color the brown habit worn by the Capuchin friars.)
 So there is no one incapable of salvation.
 If you went to the worst sinner in the world, you could not say to him: “It’s too late.
 You’ve done it all.
 There’s no forgiveness for you!”
 This is important to remember, because all of us know people who do not look like they are in very good shape for salvation.
 We all have relatives who have not said a prayer in years.
 Do recall that Jesus Christ died on the cross for them just as he died on the cross for St. Francis of Assisi (d.
 1226) and for St. Teresa of Avila (d.
-1582) [Groeschel, closely paraphrased.]
+1582).
+[Groeschel, closely paraphrased.]

 When it comes to the prospect of going to heaven, every one of us can echo the words of an old Latin motto generally attributed to Cicero (d.
 43 BC): Dum spiro spero.
 “While I breathe, I hope.”